DravaMmonk/COMP90042_2026/README.md

 You may use **the code provided in workshops**

-You **MUST NOT** use external project code (e.g., copying full solutions or repositories from GitHub)
+You **MUST NOT** use or submit external project implementations (e.g., copying full solutions or repositories from GitHub).
+You may refer to external resources for understanding or inspiration, but your final system must be implemented by your team.

 ### 5) Reproducibility